FPynk/CS341-Spring-2024-Archive/luscious_locks/HW0.md

 ### Program arguments, `argc`, `argv`
 1. What are two ways to find the length of `argv`?

+Look at the value of argc or iterate through argv till you reach a null pointer

 2. What does `argv[0]` represent?

+The program name

 ### Environment Variables
 3. Where are the pointers to environment variables stored (on the stack, the heap, somewhere else)?

+It's stored somewhere else that's not the stack or the heap and is a region of memory that is dedicated for environment variables.
+The location of this region depends on the OS.

 ### String searching (strings are just char arrays)
 4. On a machine where pointers are 8 bytes, and with the following code:
 ```C